MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 The best practice is to always purchase a reservation after deployments have been created.
 This prevents purchasing a reservation and then finding out that the required capacity is not available for the desired region or model.

 To assist customers with purchasing the correct reservation amounts.
-The total number of PTUs in a subscription and region that can be covered by a reservation are listed on the Quotas page of Azure OpenAI Studio.
+The total number of PTUs in a subscription and region that can be covered by a reservation are listed on the Quotas page of Azure AI Studio.
 See the message "PTUs Available for reservation."

 :::image type="content" source="../media/provisioned/available-quota.png" alt-text="A screenshot showing available PTU quota." lightbox="../media/provisioned/available-quota.png":::